First Setup

 /pack add-item build:tank-build category:weapons name:Sword and Shield aliases:SnS,Sword & ShieldCheck the Build System docs for the full breakdown of categories, items, aliases, weights, and thresholds.

-4. Set Up a Gearcheck Channel
+4. Set Up a GearCheck Channel

 Pick a channel in your server and tell the bot to use it for gearchecks.
 You need to specify which activity the channel is for, so the bot knows which builds to show.